Vdloisem/Submission_JUCS_Oct_2025/README.md

-# Systematic Literature Review — Quantitative Assessment of Conceptual Compatibility in Multilingual Software Systems
+# A Fragmented Field: A Systematic Literature Review on Conceptual Compatibility in Multilingual Software Systems

 This repository contains the primary data, analysis scripts, and figures associated with the systematic literature review (SLR) submitted to **[Journal Name]** on September 30, 2025.